nikooozzz/Fluffer/TermsOfService.md

 **Terms of Service**

-1. **Acceptance of Terms**: By utilizing the furry Discord bot ("the Bot"), you agree to adhere to these Terms of Service ("ToS") outlined herein.
+1. **Acceptance of Terms**: By utilizing the furry Discord bot ("Fluffer"), you agree to adhere to these Terms of Service ("ToS") outlined herein.
 If you do not agree to these terms, refrain from using the Bot.

 2. **Bot Usage**: The Bot is provided solely for entertainment and community-building purposes within Discord servers.
 Any misuse or exploitation of the Bot for malicious intent is strictly prohibited.